 It was that decline that Moody's Investors Service cited as a concern when it downgraded the town's bond rating from A1 to A2 in October.

-Page 2 of 2 - At that time, Mayor Kenneth Branner said he expected the Captial Projects Fund to rebound in the coming years, as new construction begins picking back up.
+At that time, Mayor Kenneth Branner said he expected the Captial Projects Fund to rebound in the coming years, as new construction begins picking back up.

 "The curve has turned up now," he said in late October.
 "We've issued more building permits in the last seven months than we did all of last year and we're talking to more people about coming here."